ARGO-group/Argo_CUDA/README.md

 ```
 or download zip archive:
 ```
-push the green buttom "code" and download ZIP
+push the green buttom "Code" and download ZIP
 ```

 ## Build